sudasana/armcom2/MANUAL.md

 The chance of the hit penetrating the target armour depends on the gun calibre, barrel length, distance from target, and thickness of target armour on the location hit.
 Especially powerful guns will automatically penetrate all but he thickest armour, as shown here.
 Enemy armoured targets that are penetrated are destroyed.

 * Close Combat Phase

+If there is an enemy infantry or gun unit directly in front of your tank during this phase, and if the Driver is on a 'Drive' command, you have the option of assaulting into the hex in front of you, engaging enemies there in close-range combat.

 * Allied Action Phase